Composition Working Group

 The working group is a space for individual volunteers, and a mix of organisations.
 National networks that connect development, women’s-led and diaspora women’s-led organisations; feminist organisations with a migrant women leadership group in the organisation; or migrant women-led organisations or a network of such organisations.
 There is also space for individuals to take part and contribute, especially for individuals that are at national or local level working as feminists.

-Focus of the working group
+Focus of the Working Group

 The working group aims to promote the rights and participation of migrant women, girls and gender non-conforming persons in democratic life throughout Europe.
 We want to debunk the simplistic narrative of migrant women as victims.
 As Bell Hooks articulated, there is power at the margins, and migrant women are powerful agents of transformative change.